-As of 2017, the cost is $134 per month — or higher, if you have a high income.
-Part B covers medical services and supplies, including lab tests, surgeries and wheelchairs.
-After paying the yearly deductible of $183, you pay 20 percent of the Medicare-approved charges for covered services.
+As of 2017, Part B insurance costs at least $134 per month.
+It covers medical services and supplies, including lab tests, surgeries and wheelchairs.
+After paying the yearly deductible of $183, you’ll fork over 20 percent of any Medicare-approved charges for covered services.

 5 Months of Long-Term Care Insurance

-If you’re concerned about future healthcare costs, getting a long-term care policy can help you sleep better a night.
-Depending on the policy, long-term care insurance can cover future costs of a nursing home, assisted living, in-home care and home modifications.
+If you’re concerned about future healthcare costs, getting a long-term care policy can help you sleep better at night.
+Depending on the policy, long-term care insurance can cover the future costs of a nursing home, assisted living, in-home care and home modifications.

-For a 60-year-old couple in good health, you can buy a policy with a $150 maximum daily benefit that can continue for up to three years for $247.50 per month.
+For a 60-year-old couple in good health, you can buy a three-year policy with a $150 maximum daily benefit for about $250 a month.

 2 Rounds of Golf at Pebble Beach